 - a plan of the site

-- details of any licensed security
+- details of any approved crowd controllers

 - number of toilets

-- type and location of entertainment.
+- type and location of prescribed entertainment (if applicable).

 Large, outdoor or high risk events may also need details about: